DDMAL/Figure_Divinator/documentation/developers.rst

 Notes for developers
 ####################

-FigDiv was developed in Python 2.7.1 on OS X 10.7.4 (Lion), using music21 version 1.0.0.
+Figure Divinator was developed in Python 2.7.1 on OS X 10.7.4 (Lion), using music21 version 1.0.0.

 Building documentation
 ======================